dedalusmax/live-chef/cli-steps.md

 ## Step 3: preparing the app structure and adding admin module

-- open angular-cli.json and change: defaults/component/inlineStyle to true, and inlineTemplate to true
 - open app.component.ts and remove all the lines in inline template except for router-outlet
 - open another terminal window:
 ```bash